| Fashion clearly operates by different rules in the Daft dimension.

 on the virtuoso, men who'd spent lifetimes toiling in studios broke

+down and wept.
 The filter disco sound that Daft Punk invented seduced clubland,

 but "Da Funk", "Around The World", "Revolution